 By starting your process as early as possible, you’ll have a smoother time pushing it through.
 Also, think about consolidating POs where you can.
 The fewer you have to deal with, the better chance you'll be able to complete on time.

 The logistics of delivery and setup is always a factor for medical equipment purchases, but is even more so during the holidays.
 Know when your staff will be available based on their holiday schedules, and also consider if you’re closing your office for a period of time.
 As most deliveries should happen during a low traffic time in your office, you might not have the staff you need to receive and assemble the new equipment.
 Also, don't forget the logistics of removing and disposing of the old equipment.

 End-of-year procurement can be stressful while dealing with all of the variables - restricted schedules, temporary and possibly inexperienced help, and trying to meet the required deadlines.
 When you're talking to your equipment distributor or vendors, let them know what restrictions or deadlines you’re trying to meet, and how important it is to make the deadline.
 Then listen to and heed their suggestions for making it happen.
 It may not be business as usual so you should be prepared to adjust as needed.
 Be flexible - help them help you.

-We’re working throughout the month of December to help you get those end-of-year purchases completed.
 Contact us to discuss your goals and how we can help you meet them.